Wyntuition/jekyll-now/todo/02-work-internal.md

 * Flexibility, initative, results

-- Consistently has shown great initiative [projects, coaching, documentation, pipe;ine], that have had a number of positive results across his team.
+- Consistently has shown great initiative which have yielded valuable and widesperad results, including side projects, coaching, training materials, related to Ruby, CI/CD and coding best practices.
+There have been a number of positive results across the E-Verify team as a result, from standardizing testing practices and teaching best practices, to removing bottlenecks.

-- Growing as a leader; technicanl competencies, best practices, buy-in, coaching Coached bootcamp students Ruby best practices via presentations, workshops and pairing.
+Glenn has shown promosing growth as a leader.
+He has shown excellent advancement in technicanl competencies, best practices, and technical leadership skills such as garnering buy-in for technical decisions to coaching across his team.
+He has consistently coached bootcamp students on Ruby best practices via presentations, workshops and pairing.

-- React side project to learn, got buy-in for best practices

--+ test strategy; balance of unit tests, other tests and manual
+React side project to learn, got buy-in for best practices. test strategy; balance of unit tests, other tests and manual Initiative to fix problem with a DevOps bottlneck

 " I was extremely impressed with how quickly he picked up not only the technical aspects of the project, but also the business process and bigger picture"

-- Initiative to fix problem with a DevOps bottlneck

-- Keep trying to apply best practices more and more; implementation patterns keep coming up
+Keep trying to apply best practices more and more; implementation patterns keep coming up